Michele1996/PFE-OpenPose-to-VAE-to-BVH/README.md

 You can also visualize the animation on http://lo-th.github.io/olympe/BVH_player.html which is a visualization-only tool

 ## Conversion of Numpy Array to BVH
-In case of you have a numpy array with shape (nb_frames,nb_keypoints,3) you can use the script
+In case of you have a numpy array with shape (nb_frames,nb_keypoints,3) you can use the ffollowing script to convert your numpy_array in a bvh animation
 ```python
 python numpy_to_bvh
 ```
-to convert your numpy_array in a bvh animation. <br/>
 Check in the script the structure of the skeleton and modify it if you need.
 You can add a human model on the skeleton following the youtube tutorial above